ARA Buenos Aires (1895)

+ARA Buenos Aires was a protected cruiser of the Argentine Navy.
+It was built by the British shipyard of Armstrong Mitchell and Co, being launched in 1895 and completing in 1896.
+Buenos Aires continued in use until 1932.

 Construction

 In February 1893, Armstrong and Mitchell laid down a protected cruiser (Yard No. 612) at its Elswick, Newcastle upon Tyne shipyard as a stock ship (i.e. without an order from a customer).
 The ship soon found a buyer, with Argentina, involved in dispute with Chile over the border between the two nations in Patagonia, purchasing the ship on 27 November 1893, and named it Buenos Aires.

 Buenos Aires was launched on 10 May 1895, and underwent steaming trials on 2 November 1895, reaching an average speed of 23.202 kn over a period of six hours with natural draught, making it the fastest cruiser in the world.
 Gunnery trials followed on 29 November that year.
 The ship was completed in February 1896, and reaching Argentina on 29 April 1896.